Parametric instability induced scalar gravitational waves from a model pulsating neutron star: Approximate normal modes of the scalar field inside the model star

-\textit{Approximate normal modes of the scalar field inside the model star}---In the absence of the density oscillation, i.e. $\epsilon=0$, the model star has a constant density $\rho_0$, inside which $\phi$ satisfies the Klein-Gordon equation with mass parameter $\mu > \mu_0$ given in \eqref{muV}.
+In the absence of the density oscillation, i.e. $\epsilon=0$, the model star has a constant density $\rho_0$, inside which $\phi$ satisfies the Klein-Gordon equation with mass parameter $\mu > \mu_0$ given in \eqref{muV}.

 For $\mu/\mu_0 \gg 1$ the star surface at $r=R$ behaves like a perfect (anti-phase) reflector for outgoing $\phi$.
 As such the scalar field inside the star can be approximated by a standing wave subject to the boundary conditions $\phi(R,t)=0$ as follows:

 where $n=1,2\ldots$.
 Each $\phi_n$ denotes a normal mode with

 where $ \varphi_{n0}$ is a modal amplitude constant and

 To evaluate the energy associated with these normal modes, we first obtain the energy density of $\phi$ inside the model star